mdinata/micropython/README.md

-# micropython
+# Micropython wrapper
-micropython script for ESP8266 based microcontroller
+Micropython wrapper script for ESP8266 based microcontroller

 This repository contains the wrapper for interacting with GPIO pin, sensor and displays.

-uGPIO.py
+##Installing
+Clone this repository and copy the .py to your ESP8266 board.
+You can use adafruit-ampy tool to copy to your ESP8266 board

+'''
+sudo ampy -b 115200 -p /dev/ttyUSB0 put uGPIO.py
+sudo ampy -b 115200 -p /dev/ttyUSB0 put usensor.py
+sudo ampy -b 115200 -p /dev/ttyUSB0 put uLCD.py
+'''

+Connect your LCD1602
+SCL --> D1 (GPIO5)
+SDA --> D2 (GPIO4)
+VCC --> 5v
+GND --> G

+For LCD wrapper, the LCD1602 driver source is located at https://github.com/dhylands/python_lcd.
+Clone this repository first then copy these files to your ESP8266 board using adafruit-ampy or webrepl:

+'''
+sudo ampy -b 115200 -p /dev/ttyUSB0 put esp8266_i2c_lcd.py
+sudo ampy -b 115200 -p /dev/ttyUSB0 put lcd_api.py
+'''

+###uGPIO.py
 A generic wrapper to interact with GPIO pin.
-One wrapper works for Led, Buzzer, RGB led, PWM Led, Servo motor
+One wrapper works for Led, Buzzer, RGB led, PWM Led, Servo motor Each .py contains handy help print out

-Usage:
-Clone this repository and copy the .py to your ESP8266 board.
-You can use adafruit-ampy tool or via webrepl Access your micropython in ES8266 board to try this script

-Each .py contains handy help print out

 Examples:
+'''
 from uGPIO import GPIO
 GPIO.help()
 Cheat Sheet